Femisphere is a long-term project interested in encouraging inclusivity and visibility of women*s practices in the visual arts sector of Aotearoa.

 * Inclusive of all variations of gender that identify with the term / label of ‘woman’, whether it is in the past, present or future.

 Judith Darragh lives and works in Auckland and played a significant role in the development of Artspace Aotearoa, Auckland, the independent artist-run space Teststrip, Auckland, and Cuckoo.
-Her work is renowned for brightly coloured sculptural assemblages of found objects, recycled items, industrial materials, collage, photography, video, and poster art.
-Her practice came to prominence during the 1980s in an era of conspicuous consumption, into which Judy modelled an artist who expanded with our views of material consumerism.
-Her work displays a fondness for everyday objects that are witty and provocative.
+Judith’s work is renowned for brightly coloured sculptural assemblages of found objects, recycled items, industrial materials, collage, photography, video, and poster art.
+Her practice came to prominence during the 1980s in an era of conspicuous consumption, into which she modelled an artist who expanded with our views of material consumerism.
+Judith’s work displays a fondness for everyday objects that are witty and provocative.